RadunTheSniffer/test_application_1/README.md

 ```

 #Backend
-IN your XAMPP server, create a script called search_user.php which will be called by the application for queries
+In your XAMPP server, create a script called search_user.php which will be called by the application for queries.

 ```php
 <?php